Aristarchus (crater): Transient lunar phenomena

 The region of the Aristarchus plateau has been the site of many reported transient lunar phenomena, with a total of 122 such reports by 2007; the highest recorded for any lunar feature.
 Such events include temporary obscurations and colorations of the surface, and catalogues of these show that more than one-third of the most reliable spottings come from this locale.
 In 1971 when Apollo 15 passed 110 kilometers above the Aristarchus plateau, a significant rise in alpha particles was detected.
 These particles are believed to be caused by the decay of radon-222, a radioactive gas with a half-life of only 3.8 days.
 The Lunar Prospector mission later confirmed radon-222 emissions from this crater.
 These observations could be explained by either the slow and visually imperceptible diffusion of gas to the surface, or by discrete explosive events.

-One of the oldest reports of transient lunar phenomena in Aristarchus is an observation made by Heinrich Wilhelm Matthias Olbers on 5 February 1821.
+One of the oldest reports of transient lunar phenomena in Aristarchus is an observation made by German astronomer Heinrich Wilhelm Matthias Olbers on 5 February 1821.
 Contemporary Henry Kater publicly believed that this and other events were due to volcanic activity on the Moon, a belief not so confidently shared by Olbers, who believed it explainable in a manner "more consistent with what we know of the physical construction of the moon[sic]."

 Names

-Aristarchus is named after the Greek astronomer Aristarchus of Samos.
-Like many of the craters on the Moon's near side, it was given its name by Giovanni Riccioli, whose 1651 nomenclature system became standardized in 1935.
+Aristarchus is named after the Greek astronomer Aristarchus of Samos (310-230 B.C. ?).
+Like many of the craters on the Moon's near side, it was given its name by Italian astronomer Giovanni Riccioli, whose 1651 nomenclature system became standardized in 1935 by was adopted by the International Astronomical Union in 1935.
 Earlier lunar cartographers had given the feature different names.
 Michael van Langren's 1645 map calls it "Balthasaris Hispa.
 Pri." after Balthazar Charles, then the heir apparent to the kingdoms of Spain.
-And Johannes Hevelius called it "Mons Porphyrites" after the mountains near Olbia, Egypt.
+Johannes Hevelius called it "Mons Porphyrites" after the mountains near Olbia, Egypt.
 A particular region of very low ultraviolet albedo is called Wood's Spot after its discoverer, Robert W. Wood.

 Satellite craters

 Picture showing Aristarchus and its satellite craters.

-Surrounding Aristarchus are several smaller craters, many of which are probably secondary craters.
-Secondary craters form when large blocks ejected from the primary crater reimpact the surface at high velocities.
 By convention these features are identified on lunar maps by placing a letter on the side of the crater midpoint that is closest to the primary crater.